-CBD definition Explanation in IPPC context The process 15 of an alien species in a new habitat successfully producing viable offspring 16 with a likelihood of continued survival The establishment of an alien species (CBD) in a habitat in the area it has entered , by successful reproduction question of reproduction or replication of individuals altogether.
+CBD definition Explanation in IPPC context The establishment of an alien species (CBD) in a habitat in the area it has entered , by successful reproduction question of reproduction or replication of individuals altogether.
 It is the species as a whole that survives.
 Even the growth of long-lived individuals to maturity could be considered to be perpetuation for the foreseeable future (e.g. plantations of a non-indigenous plant).